BMW Chassis Stabilization Malfunction | Drive Moderately

 - Chassis Drive Moderately.
 Consult service center.

-- Chassis Stabilization, drive moderately. visit nearest service center,
+- Chassis Stabilization: drive moderately. visit the nearest service center,

 - Chassis stabilization malfunction (DCC and xDrive malfunction)